 No matter what type or level of athlete you are – whether you’re a weekend warrior or professional athlete – being sidelined by an injury is no fun.
 When you want to return to your pre-injury level of activity, you can count on the sports medicine experts at Watauga Orthopaedics.

-Watauga Orthopaedics is the only practice in northeast Tennessee to offer Platelet-rich Plasma (PRP) therapy – one of the most innovative and minimally invasive treatments for sports injuries available today.
-PRP therapy uses your own blood cells to stimulate the natural healing process and decrease the pain associated with acute and chronic tendon and ligament injuries.
+Watauga Orthopaedics is one of a few practices in northeast Tennessee or southwest Virginia to offer platelet-rich plasma (PRP) therapy – one of the most innovative and minimally invasive treatments for sports injuries available today.
+PRP therapy uses a patient’s own blood cells to stimulate the natural healing process and decrease the pain associated with acute and chronic tendon and ligament injuries.
 Learn more about PRP therapy.

 Head injuries are no joke and should be monitored closely.
 In most cases, athletes should not return to play until cleared by a professional healthcare provider.

-For immediate treatment of a sports injury, visit our Quick Care Clinic.
-From fractures to ankle sprains to torn ligaments and tendons, you’ll receive same-day care from one of our orthopaedic doctors.
-No appointment is necessary – you can walk in and be seen within minutes!
+For immediate treatment of a sports injury, visit our orthopedic urgent care clinic.
+From fractures and ankle sprains to torn ligaments and tendons, you’ll receive same-day care from one of our orthopedic doctors.
+No appointment is necessary – you can walk right in!